 Mandatory licensing for Houses in Multiple Occupation (HMO's)

-On the 1 October 2018 the legislation regarding the mandatory licensing of houses in multiple occupation (HMOs) changed.
-An HMO licence is now required if a property has 5 or more occupants forming more than 1 household and where there is some sharing of the basic amenities (washing facilities, toilets, kitchens).
+A Mandatory HMO licence is required if a property has 5 or more occupants forming 2 or more households and where there is some sharing of the basic amenities (washing facilities, toilets, kitchens).

 Standards and conditions for HMOs

 All HMO licences are subject to conditions which the licence holder must comply with either immediately or within a specified period of time.
 The Housing Act 2004 stipulates mandatory conditions that must be included in every licence granted.
 We can also impose any other specific property conditions considered necessary for regulating the management, use and occupation of premises plus its condition and contents.

 Following feedback from landlords the guidance document is regularly reviewed and updated.
 Please ensure you regularly check back to ensure you have the most up to date information (last updated 28th August 2020).

 All HMO's are subject to the Housing Health and Safety Rating Scheme (HHSRS).
 This is a risk based evaluation tool to help local authorities identify and protect against potential risks to the health and safety of tenants from deficiencies identified in dwellings.

 Planning permission is required to change a house occupied by a family into an HMO (a house in multiple occupation) containing 7 or more persons.
 In parts of the city, you will also need planning permission to change from a house occupied by a family to an HMO occupied by between 3 to 6 persons (Class C4 use) where an Article 4 Directions is in place.
 In all cases you are strongly advised to seek advice on the planning status of an HMO.
 Further information is available on the Planning guidance HMO page.